jstestsuite/ddpg_env/README.md

 The code is based on: https://github.com/ROBOTIS-GIT/turtlebot3_machine_learning

-The changes made are to use DDPG instead of DPG for the reenforcment algorithm.
-The environment manipulator was also rewritten in C++ using boost python.
+The changes made are to use DDPG instead of DPG for the reinforcment algorithm.
+The environment manipulator was also rewritten in C++ using boost python (done as a learning excercise).

 The Gazebo simulator was accelerated to shorten training time.